NilFoundation/nil.js/README.md

 });
 ```

 The second one is the `WalletClient` class, which is used to interact with the Nil network with a private key.
-It is used to send transactions to the network.
+It is used to send messages to the network.

 ```typescript
 import { WalletClient } from "niljs";